WSU-kduncan/ceg3120-cicd-Saucy-tgossett/project4/README-CI.md

 ### CI Project Overview

 #### What are we doing?

- We are containerizing an Angular web application using Docker so you can access it from your browser.

-#### Why are we doing it?

- - Ensures consistent application behavior across environments.

- - Simplify deployment and testing.

- - Easy distribution via DockerHub.
+Why?

+ This project containerizes a simple Angular web application (angular-site) using Docker.
+The goal is to learn the fundamentals of containerization, container image creation, and pushing an image to a public DockerHub repository.
+Using containers streamlines development and deployment.
+Which ensures consistency across different platforms.

 #### Tools Used:

- - Docker: Containerization platform.
+ - Docker

- - DockerHub: Cloud-based container image repository.

- - Angular: Frontend framework.
+ - DockerHub
+ - Angular CLI

- - Node.js & npm: Required for building the Angular application.
+ - Node.js (npm)
+ - GitHub
+ - node:18-bullseye

 ### Containerizing your Application: